-The noteworthy changes on two topics of Category 3, traditional minorities and new minorities, in Figure 4, involve similarities between these two trends.
+The noteworthy changes on two topics of Category 3 in Figure 4-traditional minorities and new minorities-involve similarities between these two trends.
 The category of minority rights experienced the most dramatic growth in media attention and is equally applied to both topics.
 Both topics display minimal variation and have received similar levels of attention throughout the period under study.
-This is a remarkable finding because media seem to have devoted balanced attention to conventional minorities including women, children, disabled, and the elderly, and newly emerging minorities, which encompass migrants, the LGBT community, precarious workers, and North Korean defectors.
-Various migrants, including labor migrants and marriage migrants, entered the country around the late 1990s, and these two categories of social minorities co-evolved and strengthened one another.
+This is a remarkable finding, because media seem to have devoted balanced attention to conventional minorities-including women, children, the disabled, and the elderlyand newly emerging minorities, which encompass migrants, the LGBT community, precarious workers, and North Korean defectors.
+Various migrants, including labor migrants and marriage migrants, entered the country around the late 1990s, and these two categories of social minorities coevolved and strengthened one another.
+The expanding scope of vulnerable populations attests to the diversified media environment, savvier tactics of human rights advocacy groups, and the public's improved capacity to frame minority issues as universal human rights issues.

-For the last two to three decades, the international community, spearheaded by the U.N., has accentuated the need to advance legal and organizational remedies as well as cultural environments for protection and promotion of human rights (Simmons 2009).
-With countries' ratifications of human rights treaties and conventions, a remarkable level of national incorporation has unfolded, creating domestic or local legal procedures (Koo and Ramirez 2009).
-It is in this context that the international community emphasized implementation mechanisms as crucial in disseminating human rights norms.
-It appears that South Korean media devoted scant attention to international norms and institutions related to human rights yet references to the domestic legal and institutional arena as well as to cultural spaces, increased substantially
+For the last two to three decades, the international community, spearheaded by the UN, has accentuated the need to advance legal and organizational remedies as well as cultural environments for protection and promotion of human rights (Simmons 2009).
+With countries' ratifications of human rights treaties and conventions, a remarkable level of national incorporation has